Get A Quote

 When Are Agreed-Upon Procedures Used?

-Typically, organisations use AUPs when investors and/or lenders require specific financial metrics that are not intended to provide complete financial assurance.
-Examples of typical engagement types are:
+Organizations typically commission AUPs when investors and lenders require confirmation of specific financial metrics without requiring complete financial statement assurance.
+Common engagement types include:

-• To make a submission to a regulatory authority that requires confirmation of certain data points.
+• Submission to a regulatory authority that requires confirmation of certain data points.

-• Testing of certain financial metrics for a specific purpose, such as revenue or expenses.
+• Testing of specific financial metrics for a defined purpose, such as revenue or expense verification.

 • Testing internal controls associated with specific processes.

-• Confirm transactions or activity between related parties.
+• Confirming transactions or activity between related parties.

-• Determine whether funds from a grant or other source have been spent according to the terms of the grant or funding source.
+• Determining whether funds from a grant or other source have been spent according to the terms of the funding agreement.

 Who Defines the Procedures in an AUP Engagement?